Ashokkumarkopula/Plant-Disease-Classification/README.md

 The loss function used is Categorical Cross-Entropy Loss which is used for tasks where we are classifying more than two categories else Binary Cross-Entropy Loss can be used.

-You could check out the code in the file Plant Disease Classification
+You could check out the code in the file cnn.ipynb

-The above model is built using the reference as provided below.

-Reference